FAQ About Certification

 How do I become certified as an Extension Master Gardener (EMG) volunteer?

-Within one year of completing the Extension Master Gardener Training course, complete a minimum of 40 pre-approved volunteer hours which align with the program mission.
+- Within one year of completing the Extension Master Gardener Training course, complete and report a minimum of 40 pre-approved volunteer hours.
+These hours must align with the program mission and be completed in Michigan.
 Check with the local program coordinator or VMS Ambassador for complete details about the types of activities that qualify as approved volunteer hours.

 After that first year, how many annual volunteer hours do I need to maintain my certification?

-You will need to complete a minimum of 20 pre-approved volunteer hours which align with the program mission, and enter them into the Extension Master Gardener Program Volunteer Management System (VMS) prior to December 31 each year.
+- You will need to complete a minimum of 20 pre-approved volunteer hours which align with the program mission, are completed in Michigan, and enter them into the Extension Master Gardener Program Volunteer Management System (VMS) prior to December 31 each year.

 Do I need to complete any other education to earn my initial certification?